 To prepare for the changes described above, listed companies should consider taking steps in anticipation of the upcoming additions to the exchanges’ listing standards including the following:

 A complete copy of the SEC release regarding the adopted rule can be found here.
 A brief fact sheet covering the new requirements on a broad level can be found here.
 We will continue to monitor the adopted rules and other SEC actions as they develop.
-If you have any questions, free to contact Michele Kloeppel, Nabil Al-Khaled, Haley Kavanaugh or Patrick Paterson.
+If you have any questions, free to contact Michele Kloeppel, Nabil Al-Khaled, or Haley Kavanaugh.

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).